Skip to Content

 The food is expertly made, and draws on an eclectic set of global cuisines.
 You’ll find ingredients from places as far flung as Korea or as near as the Continent.
 What happens when these things mix is a little bit of magic, and a brunch you won’t quickly forget.

-A word should also be said for Kuro’s coffee and baked goods which are good enough that they’ve actually opened a coffee shop and a bakery on separate sites.
+A word should also be said for Kuro’s coffee and baked goods which are so good that they’ve actually opened a coffee shop and a bakery on separate sites.
 Need we say more?

 Los Mochis